 - Covid-19 crisis.
 Identifying the challenges of the crisis, and capturing the opportunities for learning.

-The Time to Shine programme encompasses over 100 indivudual projects and campaigns – click the button below to find out more.
+The Time to Shine programme, which ended in March 2022, encompassed over 100 indivudual projects and campaigns – click the button below to find out more.

 The latest articles about Time to Shine